Image Alt

 By Road

-Four wheel drive petrol vehicles can be perfect for the wildlife enthusiasts watching and going around the reserve.
-Rough terrain, un- medaled roads; steep inclines are difficult for other vehicles.
+Four-wheel drive petrol vehicles can be perfect for the wildlife enthusiasts watching and going around the reserve.
+Rough terrain, un- medalled roads; steep inclines are difficult for other vehicles.
 Private vehicles can be hired at Khajuraho/ Panna.

 Wildlife